McMasterRS/ws_web-design-guide/form-label.md

 # Missing Form Label Error

-Navigate to the "Settings" page by clicking on the gear icon and evaluate the page using the Wave tool.
-The "Details" tab of the Wave tool shows a missing form label error.
+Navigate to the "Settings" page by clicking on the gear icon and evaluate the page using the WAVE tool.
+The "Details" tab of the WAVE tool shows a missing form label error.

 ![form-label-error](assets/img/form-label-error.png)